 Today I have the easiest, most delicious and versatile side dish for you, my Lime Couscous.

-Full of fresh lime flavour and so easy to make, this dish will soon become part of your repertoire.
+Since this is full of fresh lime flavour and so easy to make, it will soon become part of your repertoire.

 For those of you who have not yet tried couscous, let me explain what it is.
 Couscous are tiny pieces of dried pasta and unless labelled otherwise it is NOT gluten free.

 Due to it being so small it doesn’t even need cooking.
-It simply needs rehydrating with hot liquid.
+Rather, it simply needs rehydrating with hot liquid.

 How easy is that ??!!